lk-geimfari/mimesis/docs/quickstart.rst

     # Output: 'Jordon Hall'

-So what did the code above?
+What did the code above do?

-1. First we imported the :class:`~mimesis.Person` provider.
-An instance of this class will be our provider of personal data.
+1. First we imported the :class:`~mimesis.Person` provider from **mimesis**.
+   An instance of this class will serve as our provider of personal data.
-2. We import the object :class:`~mimesis.enums.Locale` which provides locale codes and must be used as a parameter for locale-depend data providers.
+2. We imported the :class:`~mimesis.enums.Locale` object, which provides locale codes and must be used as a parameter for locale-dependent data providers.
-3. We import object :class:`~mimesis.enums.Gender` which we are used as a parameter for the :meth:`~mimesis.Person.full_name`.
+3. We imported the :class:`~mimesis.enums.Gender` object from the :mod:`mimesis.enums` module, which we use as a parameter for the :meth:`~mimesis.Person.full_name`. parameter for the :meth:`~mimesis.Person.full_name`.
 4. Next we generate random female full name.
 5. The same as above, but for male.